chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ---

-## Update when window resizes, with `useEffect`
+## Update when the window resizes, with `useEffect`

-Use effect is design to sync events that external to React.
+Use effect is designed to sync events that are external to React.
 Add a new useEffect that listens for window resize events and updates `contentHeight`.

 ```diff lang="jsx"